- Chapter 1. Principles and Purpose

 - to request that a member of a Hearing Panel be excluded from the Hearing on the basis of a conflict of interest, bias about, or interest in the case; and

-- to have supervised access to a recording of the Hearing proceedings only to which the Faculty Member or Referring Party has an opportunity to participate.
+- to have supervised access to a recording of the Hearing proceedings only in which the Faculty Member or Referring Party has an opportunity to participate.

-Except in cases of Research Misconduct, as set forth in Chapter 3, Section III.2 of the Code, the following conduct, or complicity in the following conduct, is considered Academic Misconduct under the Code:
+Except in cases of Research Misconduct, as set forth in Chapter 3, Section III.2 of the Code, the following behavior, or complicity in the following behavior (see examples in Supplemental Procedures), is considered Academic Misconduct under the Code:

 - Cheating means using or attempting to use materials, or giving assistance or materials without Authorization to another in any academic exercise that could result in gaining or helping another to gain academic advantage.
 Cheating includes, but is not limited, to the following actions: